 Research Interests & Projects

 Dr. Wolfson is a mixed-methods health policy researcher whose work primarily focuses on health and social policies and programs related to food and beverage choices, diet quality, food insecurity, and obesity.
 She is particularly interested in the role of cooking for healthy eating, school and community cooking and nutrition education, and the relationship between different food environments (neighborhood, work, school, information, or messaging) and food choices, consumption behavior and health outcomes, particularly among vulnerable populations at high risk for diet related diseases.
-Current research focuses on the measurement and definition of cooking skills and behavior, food literacy/food agency, implementation of cooking skills education, and changes to the restaurant environment related to menu labeling regulations.
+Current research focuses on the measurement and definition of cooking skills and behavior, food literacy/food agency, implementation of cooking skills education, nutrition assistance programs such as the Supplemental Nutrition Assistance Program (SNAP), and changes to the restaurant environment related to menu labeling regulations.

 The overarching goal of Dr. Wolfson’s work is to conduct interdisciplinary and innovative research that will contribute to social and policy change, help develop effective interventions, and ultimately, improve population health.